 Dependent Care FSA: This allows you to put aside payroll deducted pre-tax dollars for eligible child and elder-care expenses for your eligible dependents, so you can attend work, find work, or attend school.
 Dependent Care FSAs are not Health Care FSAs for your dependents.

 How FSAs Work

-You can enroll in an FSA during the annual FSA Open Enrollment, as a new hire, or due to a qualifying life event.
-For the 2022 plan year FSAs permit you to deduct up to $2,750 for eligible health care expenses and $5,000 for eligible dependent care expenses from your wages before taxes.
-For the 2021 plan year FSAs permit you to deduct up to $2,750 for eligible health care expenses and $10,500 for eligible dependent care expenses from your wages before taxes.
-This gives you more out-of-pocket money to spend elsewhere.
+You can enroll in an FSA during the annual Benefits Open Enrollment, as a new hire, or due to a qualifying life event.
+For the 2024 plan year FSAs permit you to deduct up to $3,200 for eligible health care expenses and $5,000 for eligible dependent care expenses from your wages before taxes.

 HealthEquity|WageWorks Health Card